EPC Financial Support for

 A portion of the expense for the leave is to be provided by the clergy person and the ministry that he/she serves

 Time on the leave should be allocated so that at least 15% of the time is spent in Sabbath rest.

-The necessary approvals as stated in the 2004 Book of Discipline or by other supervisory bodies (Committee on Pastor-Parish Relations, the church council, and the district superintendent).
+The necessary approvals as stated in the 2016 Book of Discipline or by other supervisory bodies (Committee on Pastor-Parish Relations, the church council, and the district superintendent).

 Funding for the “organized educational and spiritual growth activities” is from the Board of Ordained Ministry’s Ministerial Education Funds.
 These funds are received through Eastern Pennsylvania local churches’ connectional ministry giving.

 Grants up to $5,000 will be made to individual clergy for expenses related to reasonable costs related to the leave.
 These expenses may include travel, lodging, registration fees and pulpit/pastoral care supply.

 Each recipient who receives funding must complete the following within ninety days of the leave: